JBertrandP/EvilLiamRemake/README.md

 # EvilLiamRemake
-Hello Teacher, you can run this game with Pythong JuegoChafa.py
+Hello Teacher, you can run this game with Python JuegoChafa.py